Skip to Content

 blackeyed peas and smoked turkey in a blue pot

 A classic black-eyed pea recipe!
 Soaked overnight and slowly simmered in smoky broth.
 This recipe replaces smoked ham hocks with turkey legs.
-It's the same great taste of the South, but made just a tad bit more healthier.
 You'll love these deeply flavored peas and they will add the most beautiful aroma to your kitchen.

 Black-eyed Pea Soup